High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Lymphoma

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Hodgkin Lymphoma.
 Version 2.2016.
 Accessed at www.nccn.org/professionals/physician_gls/pdf/hodgkins.pdf on April 20, 2016.

 Younes A, Carbone A, Johnson P, Dabaja B, Ansell S, Kuruvilla J. Chapter 102: Hodgkin’s lymphoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.

-- High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Disease
+- High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Lymphoma

-- Treating Nodular Lymphocyte Predominant Hodgkin Disease (NLPHD)
+- Treating Nodular Lymphocyte Predominant Hodgkin Lymphoma (NLPHL)